sebastian-heinz/portaudio/README.md

 ```

 For tutorials on how to use PortAudio have a look at the official documentation: http://portaudio.com/docs/v19-doxydocs/initializing_portaudio.html

-### PortAudio Extended (Px)
-While PortAudio allows for a great deal of customized audio options,
-the pipeline to provide audio data and make use of playing audio via PortAudio is nonexistend and up to the user.
-This module includes additional functionality to support audio reading and playback,
-to allow for an easier entry to utilize PortAudio with Godot.
-These classes are prefixed by `Px*`.

-#### Audio File Reading
-A `PxAudioReaderWav` exists that can read `.wav` files and extract the PCM samples for streaming to `PortAudio`

 ## Gotchas and Tips